Pere's team drops official statement, tells fans planning protest to stay calm

 According to them, they believe that the twist and game will play out and BBNaija organisers will not let the efforts of millions of people go in vain.

-The statement also addressed the fans who had staged a protest for Pere, and implored them to stay calm.
+The statement also addressed the fans who planned to stage a protest for Pere, and implored them to stay calm.

-Tonto Dikeh vs Kpokpogri: Stop tapping into celebrities' anointings, actress Georgina Onuoha charges Nigerians

 "Official statement from #TeamPere.
 Please let’s be calm for now."